learn-co-curriculum/css-essentials-css-fundamentals/README.md

 ### General Sibling Selector

-The general sibling selector (sometimes called the preceded selector) will style all matched elements after the preceeding selector name.
+The general sibling selector (sometimes called the preceded selector) will style all matched elements after the preceding selector name.

 ```
 h3 ~ p {